 Xavier University, in Cincinnati, Ohio, uses a holistic curriculum and integrative approach in nursing care to prepare students for a career in nursing through completion of a BSN degree.
 The program examines the bio-psychosocial and spiritual aspect of life through courses and clinical experiences.
 Students take eight credits in nursing therapeutics and complete four credits in nursing therapeutics practicums.
 The program has endorsement through the American Holistic Nurse’s Certification Corporation.

-Programs included on this 15 Top Holistic Nursing Programs list have either received endorsement through the American Holistic Nurses Credentialing Corporation, offer a program that is based on a holistic framework in terms of patient care and healing or have courses or concentrations, particularly at the master’s degree level, specifically focused on holistic approaches.
-In some cases, holistic training is also integrated through therapeutic practicum experiences.
-Many similar programs may be available by searching under terms such as ‘integrative health and healing,’ but results from any online search engine will reveal that there are few programs specifically focused on holistic healing or that have AHNCC endorsement.
-Many programs on this list also have accreditation through either the American Association of Colleges of Nursing (AACN) or the Accreditation Commission for Education in Nursing (ACEN).
+Programs included on this 15 Top Holistic Nursing Programs list have either received endorsement through the AHNCC, offer a program based on a holistic framework in terms of patient care and healing, or have courses or concentrations — particularly at the master’s degree level — specifically focused on holistic approaches.
+Some programs integrate holistic training through therapeutic practicum experiences.